 Location.
 30° 14.128′ N, 92° 49.296′ W. Marker is in Welsh, Louisiana, in Jefferson Davis Touch for map.
 Marker is in this post office area: Welsh LA 70591, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 10 miles of this marker, measured as the crow flies.
 Le Premier Puits de Pétrole (approx. 9.3 miles away).

 Also see . . .
 Louisiana's Early Cattle Industry.

 Cattle were brought to the New World by the Spanish soon after 1492.
 The vacherie of the old Acadians was the dominant feature of their early cattle industry.
 It was to them what a rancho or a hacienda was to Spanish-speaking people of Texas and Mexico.
 The cattle were longhorns which were hearty and about half-wild, easily adaptable to the changing climate and native grasses of Louisiana.
 (Submitted on May 14, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 15, 2018.
-This page originally submitted on May 14, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 74 times since then.
+It was originally submitted on May 14, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 114 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on May 14, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.